hdShang/arxiv-daily/docs/cs-RO/2025-08-23/papers/250816947v1-drive-as-you-like-strategy-level-motion-planning-based-on-a-multi-he.md

 ---
 layout: default
-title: Drive As You Like: Strategy-Level Motion Planning Based on A Multi-Head Diffusion Model
+title: "Drive As You Like: Strategy-Level Motion Planning Based on A Multi-Head Diffusion Model"
 ---

 # Drive As You Like: Strategy-Level Motion Planning Based on A Multi-Head Diffusion Model